How do I get resources?

 How to purchase Funds?

-You may purchase EA Play4Free funds to increase game progress through the Play4Fee Fund Store.
-The Store is accessible through the Play4Free Navigation bar on top of the Official Tiberium Alliances Homepage, or by clicking the “Add Funds” button located in the left Sidebar to get forwarded to the EA Play4Free Fund Shop.
+You may purchase TA Funds to increase game progress through the Tiberium Alliances Funds Store.
+The Store is accessible in game by clicking the “Add Funds” button located in the left Sidebar to get forwarded to the TA Funds Shop.

 How to report a Bug in Tiberium Alliances?